 Action on the fence, more than anything, will convince Americans that McCain has seen the light.

 2. Demand Chertoff’s Resignation.
 The one man who symbolizes the abject failure of this Administration to secure our borders is Homeland Security secretary Michael Chertoff.
 McCain should call for Chertoff’s immediate resignation.

 This is a win-win-win issue for McCain.
 Many Americans dislike Chertoff because of his department’s intrusive and ineffective airport security measures, including the insipid Shoe Carnival.
 (Thank goodness Richard Reid didn’t hide a bomb in his underwear).
 A demand for Chertoff’s resignation would distance McCain from the White

 House on the issue of border security – appealing to voters with Bush fatigue.
 Since a sitting senator can’t unilaterally remove a Cabinet officer, McCain would receive credit for taking a strong position even though he wouldn’t be able to follow through until Inauguration Day.

 Chertoff is particularly loathed by enforcement-first conservatives because Chertoff is the point man in the Administration’s masterplan to NOT build the border fence.
-Chertoff advocated the smoke-and-mirrors “virtual fence” which – surprise! – does not work
+Chertoff advocated the smoke-and-mirrors “virtual fence” which – surprise! –

 By simply calling for Chertoff’s resignation, McCain can, with little risk to himself, demonstrate that he understands the frustrations and demands of the American people.